 As in the song, the animated Rudolph is rejected by his peers because his shiny, red nose sets him apart.
 Expanding on that premise, the story, narrated by lovable Sam the Snowman (voiced by Burl Ives, who also recorded the title song), follows Rudolph as he runs away from Christmas Town into the woods, where he meets and befriends a fellow “misfit,” Hermey, an elf who was made fun of because he wanted to be a dentist instead of a toy maker.

 After narrowly escaping an attack by the Bumble, a Christmas-hating abominable snow monster, Rudolph and Hermey meet a failed prospector named Yukon Cornelius, with whom they journey to the Island of Misfit Toys, a kingdom populated by sad, rejected toys.
 Eventually, Rudolph returns home, only to find that his family has been taken prisoner by the Bumble.
-Rudolph, Hermey, and Yukon manage to defeat the Bumble, pull his teeth out, and rescue Rudolph's family, returning home as heroes.
-Hermey is promised a dentist's office, Yukon strikes the lode of peppermint he's always been searching for, and Santa chooses Rudolph -- with his uncouth, glowing nose -- to guide his team of reindeer and sleigh through a Christmas Eve storm to deliver presents to all the children of the world.
-However...
+Rudolph, Hermey, and Yukon manage to defeat the Bumble and pull his teeth out, and rescue Rudolph’s family.
+They return home as heroes.
+Hermey is promised a dentist’s office, Yukon strikes the lode of peppermint he’s always been searching for, and Santa chooses Rudolph, with his uncouth, glowing nose, to guide his team of reindeer and sleigh through a Christmas Eve storm to deliver presents to all the children of the world.
+However…

 The Alternate Ending